Abemarkar23/Find-And-Replace/README.md

 # Find-And-Replace

-simple python script to find and replace the first occurence of a string in a given file.
-This tool should work for amy linux distribution.
-Just run the script.py with python with sudo privledges
+simple python command line tool to find and replace the first occurence of a string in a given file.
+This tool should work for linux and MacOS.
+It most likely will work for Windows, but you will have to make your own installation script because the current installation script uses ```/usr/bin```.

 #### Requirements